Best Of18 min read

 #4.
 Frase — Best for Research-First Content Creation

 Here's the deal: Frase doesn't get enough credit.
-It's one of the most underrated tools in this category, especially for content creators who do serious research before writing.
-Where most AI writers start with a blank prompt, Frase starts with a SERP analysis — it pulls the top-ranking articles for your keyword, extracts key topics, builds a content brief, and then helps you write.
+It's one of the most underrated tools in this category, especially for creators who do serious research before writing.
+Most AI writers start with a blank prompt.
+Frase starts with a SERP analysis — it pulls the top-ranking articles for your keyword, extracts key topics, builds a content brief, and then helps you write.

-That research-first workflow is a fundamentally different philosophy, and honestly it produces better-structured, more comprehensive articles than tools that just generate off a prompt.
-The Q&A Research feature — pulling questions from Google's "People Also Ask," Reddit, and Quora — is particularly useful for building FAQ sections and covering semantic intent thoroughly.
-It's the kind of feature that sounds boring in a feature list but saves you 45+ minutes per article in practice.
+That research-first workflow is a fundamentally different philosophy, and it produces better-structured, more comprehensive articles than tools that just generate off a prompt.
+The Q&A Research feature — pulling questions from Google's "People Also Ask," Reddit, and Quora — is particularly useful for building FAQ sections and covering semantic intent.
+It's the kind of feature that sounds boring on paper but saves you 45+ minutes per article in reality.

-(Side note: Frase's UI has caught some flak for feeling a bit dated, and look, that's fair — it's not the prettiest tool on this list.
-But I'll take function over form every time when the research workflow is this good.)
+(One note: Frase's UI has caught some flak for feeling dated, and that's fair — it's not the prettiest on this list.
+But I'll take function over form every time when the research workflow is this solid.)

 Key Features: